TileDB-Inc/TileDB-CSharp/README.md

 # Building against TileDB.CSharp

-To build your own project, you can add `TileDB.CSharp` as a `ProjectReference` in your csproj file:
+To build your own project, add `TileDB.CSharp` as a `ProjectReference` in your csproj file:

 ```